friction2d/friction2d.github.io/_drafts/friction-100-rc2.md

 ---

-* See RC 1 [release notes](https://friction.graphics/releases/friction-100-rc1.html) for more information regarding changes in v1.0.
+* See RC 1 [release notes](https://friction.graphics/releases/friction-100-rc1.html) for more information regarding changes for v1.0
-* See Beta 2 [release notes](https://friction.graphics/releases/friction-100-beta2.html) for more information regarding changes in v1.0.
+* See Beta 2 [release notes](https://friction.graphics/releases/friction-100-beta2.html) for more information regarding changes for v1.0
-* See Beta 1 [release notes](https://friction.graphics/releases/friction-100-beta1.html) for more information regarding changes in v1.0.
+* See Beta 1 [release notes](https://friction.graphics/releases/friction-100-beta1.html) for more information regarding changes for v1.0